 I have written an article on Python basics.
 You can check out my article here if you want a reference tutorial in a written format so that you can quickly check whenever you have some doubts.

-Now, if you are serious about learning Python, it is worth buying a good book for learning the language deeply.
-If you are interested in buying a Python book, check out my recommendations for the best books for Python programming.
+Now, if you are serious about learning Python, it is worth buying a good online course for learning the language deeply.
+If you are interested in buying a good but inexpensive Python course, click here to check out my recommendations for the best Udemy courses for Python programming.

 Once you learn the syntax of the language and the fundamental programming concepts, then it is time to start web development.

 Knowledge of Front-end Frameworks